publiccodenet/about/activities/staff-management/offboarding.md

 ## Debrief (optional)

 During time of employment the employee has a unique perspective on the organization and its people.
-It is therefore valuable to organize a debrief where (if employee feels comfortable with it) the employee has the option to provide constructive feedback on the things the employee has learned and what the employee thinks could be approved upon.
+It is therefore valuable to organize a debrief where (if employee feels comfortable with it) the employee has the option to provide constructive feedback on the things the employee has learned and what the employee thinks could be improved upon.

 The debrief can be in either a meeting or through email whatever form the employee is most comfortable with using.